 Serving Decanting Chateau Figeac with Wine and Food Pairings

-In addition to Figeac, the Manoncourt family owns 2 other small estates in Saint Emilion, Chateau La Fleur Pourret, which comes from 4.5 hectares of vine is located not far from the village of St. Emilion and Chateau de Millery, which is produced from a tiny 1 hectare parcel of vines in the eastern portion of the appellation in the commune of Saint Christophe des Bardes.
+In addition to Figeac, the Manoncourt family owns 2 other small estates in Saint Emilion, Chateau La Fleur Pourret, which comes from 4.5 hectares of vines located not far from the village of St. Emilion, and Chateau de Millery, which is produced from a tiny 1-hectare parcel of vines in the eastern portion of the appellation in the commune of Saint Christophe des Bardes.

 Château Figeac Wine Tasting Notes